 USC Viterbi is a pioneer in restoring sight to the blind; restoring memory to sufferers of Alzheimer’s; and socially assistive robots to aid seniors with stroke or children with autism.
 It is the home of the first operational quantum computing center in academia.
 Our alumni include Neil Armstrong, first human on the moon; A.C.
 Mike Markkula, co-founder of Apple; and Wanda Austin, former CEO of the Aerospace Corporation.

-The USC Viterbi School is consistently ranked in the top 10 graduate programs (U.S. News and World Report).
+The USC Viterbi School is consistently ranked among the top graduate programs (U.S. News and World Report).
 Under the leadership of Dean Yannis C. Yortsos, the school helped re-imagine the 21st century engineer, pioneering the Grand Challenge Scholars Program in schools across the globe.
 Our mission is to serve California, the nation and the world.
 At USC Viterbi, we call this the enabling power of Engineering+.

 To learn more about the school please use the links below.